osmandapp/docs/content/osmand/map/tracks-on-map.md

 ## Navigation Route

-The route is a line on the map that shows a user's creating trip.
-In OsmAnd users create a route by [Navigation function](/osmand/navigation/route-navigation).
+Navigation route is a line between user-defined points.
+In OsmAnd, the user builds a route taking into account the navigation parameters.

  ![Route on the map Android](/assets/images/map/route_layer_android.png) ![Route on the map iOS](/assets/images/map/route_layer_ios.png)

 ### Route Appearance (Android)

-In OsmAnd for Android, [a user can customize](/osmand/personal/profiles#cuztomize-route-line-android) route line: color and width.
+You can customize the route line's appearance for any navigation profile.
+It is available to select color and width of the line.

 {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_profile %} → {% data variables.android-values.profile_appearance %} → {% data variables.android-values.customize_route_line %}